GKIAN/LAC-GRTM/README.md

 <img src="misc/figures/layerSketch.png" alt="layeredmodel" style="zoom:40%;" />

-There will be two output text files for any one of these calculators, the displacement-component and traction-component output files marked by the filename extensions `.gu` and `.gt`, respectively.
+There will be two output text files for any one of these calculators, the displacement-component and stress-component output files marked by the filename extensions `.gu` and `.gt`, respectively.
 In both of the two output files, the first line is the directive information for every column.
-Starting from the second line, the first column gives the samples of the time axis and the other columns give the waveforms of all displacement/traction components.
+Starting from the second line, the first column gives the samples of the time axis and the other columns give the waveforms of all displacement/stress components.

 ### Setting in Makefile